DDreher/RayTracer/README.md

 ## Acknowledgments

-* The implementation is based on the following resources:
+* The implementation is inspired by the following resources:
     * [Ray Tracing in One Weekend Book Series](https://raytracing.github.io/)
     * [Scratchapixel](https://www.scratchapixel.com)
 * Build configuration is powered by [Premake](https://premake.github.io/)